omairaslam/Perplexity-Powerups/README.md

 5.  **Test the Extension:**
     *   Open or refresh a tab with `https://www.perplexity.ai/`.
-    *   **For Mermaid Rendering:**
+    *   **For Mermaid Enhancement:**
-        *   Ask Perplexity a question that should return a Mermaid diagram (e.g., "Draw a flowchart for making tea using Mermaid syntax").
+        *   Ask Perplexity a question that should return a Mermaid diagram (e.g., "Create a flowchart for making tea using Mermaid syntax" or "Draw a sequence diagram showing user login process").
-        *   Look for the Mermaid code block to be replaced by a rendered diagram.
-        *   Check for the "Open in Mermaid.live" link below the diagram.
+        *   Look for the "Open in Mermaid.live Editor" link that appears below Mermaid code blocks.
+        *   Click the link to verify it opens the diagram correctly in Mermaid.live with proper encoding.
-    *   **For Rich Text Copy:**
+    *   **For Enhanced Rich Text Copy:**
-        *   After Perplexity generates a response, hover over or focus on the response to make the action buttons appear.
+        *   After Perplexity generates a response with citations, hover over or focus on the response to make the action buttons appear.
-        *   You should see a "Copy Rich" button next to Perplexity's standard "Copy" button.
+        *   You should see a dollar sign ($) icon button next to Perplexity's standard copy button.
-        *   Click it, then try pasting into a rich text editor (like Google Docs, Word, or an email composer) to see if the formatting is preserved.
+        *   Click the dollar icon button, then paste into a rich text editor (like Google Docs, Word, or an email composer).
+        *   Verify that formatting is preserved and citations/source references are automatically removed.

+## Advanced Features & Implementation Details

+### Mermaid Integration
+- **Smart Content Detection**: Uses keyword analysis to identify Mermaid diagrams (`graph`, `flowchart`, `sequencediagram`, `gantt`, `pie`, `classdiagram`, `erdiagram`, `statediagram`)
+- **Robust URL Encoding**: Implements proper JSON-based Base64 encoding for complex diagrams
+- **Non-Intrusive Design**: Adds links without modifying original code blocks
+- **Error Prevention**: Includes duplicate link prevention and proper DOM manipulation

+### Rich Text Copy Enhancement
+- **Citation Removal**: Automatically strips citation references `[1]`, `[2]`, etc.
+- **Source Link Cleaning**: Removes source sections and reference elements
+- **Visual Design**: Uses distinctive dollar sign ($) icon with green color scheme
+- **Feedback System**: Provides visual confirmation with checkmark animation
+- **HTML Preservation**: Maintains rich formatting for seamless pasting

+### Performance Optimizations
+- **Mutation Observer**: Efficiently monitors DOM changes for dynamic content
+- **Debounced Execution**: Uses 500ms delay to prevent excessive processing
+- **Duplicate Prevention**: Tracks processed elements to avoid redundant operations
+- **Memory Management**: Proper cleanup and event handling

 **Troubleshooting:**